-PowerPoint automation with Python starts by choosing an appropriate library.
-Unlike Excel automation or Word automation, which have a variety of library options, there’s really only one major Python PowerPoint library: python-pptx.
+PowerPoint automation with Python starts by choosing the right library.
+Unlike Excel automation or Word automation, which offer multiple mature options, the Python ecosystem for PowerPoint centers on one battle-tested package: python-pptx.

 7 ways to boost productivity with PowerPoint automation